Schmücke dich, o liebe Seele, BWV 180: History and words

 The cantata text is based on the Eucharistic hymn in nine stanzas "Schmücke dich, o liebe Seele" (1649), with a text by Johann Franck and a melody by Johann Crüger, thus connecting the "great banquet" from the gospel to the Abendmahl (Eucharist).
 The hymn is sung during a service in preparation for the holy communion, and imagines a bride getting ready for her wedding.
 An unknown author kept the text of the first, middle and last stanzas (1, 4, and 9), and paraphrased the other stanzas to arias and recitatives: stanzas 2 and 7 to arias; stanzas 3, 5–6 and 8 to recitatives.
 He stayed close to the original and did not seek closer relation to the readings than given by the general context.

 Bach composed the cantata subsequent to his chorale prelude of the same name, BWV 654, part of his Great Eighteen Chorale Preludes.
 He led the first performance of the cantata on 22 October 1724.

+He led the Thomanerchor in the first performance on 22 October 1724.